Since Active Backup for Business version 2.2.0-1761, Synology has added two new features.

 Regardless of how you will boot your computer, after the initial procedure, you will be greeted with the following Recover wizard window.

 That's it.
-Easy, simple and powerfull.
+Easy, simple and powerful.
 One thing to point out here is that at the beginning of this restore you will be greated with the same server/username window where you need to fill in the address of your Active Backup server.
 Once again, you can fill in an FQDN address of your Active Backup location if for example, you are doing an Internet restore.
 In any other case just enter the IP address of your NAS.

 In summary, Active Backup at the moment is a powerful platform that will cover all your backup needs.
 Remember that this tool covers VMWare (ESXi) and HyperV environment as well (might do a tutorial on that as well at some point).
 As always feel free to comment on the subject.
 Thanks for reading!